theochem/horton/doc/user_getting_started.rst

 A complete example
 ------------------

-This first example is kept very simple, just to illustrate the basics of a Horton Python script.
+This first example is kept very simple, just to illustrate the basics of a HORTON Python script.
 (It does not do an electronic calculation yet.)
 The following example loads an ``.xyz`` file and computes the molecular mass.
-Finally, it writes out data read from the ``.xyz`` file and the mass into a ``.h5`` file, using Horton's internal data format.
+Finally, it writes out data read from the ``.xyz`` file and the mass into a ``.h5`` file, using HORTON's internal data format.

 .. literalinclude:: ../data/examples/getting_started/first.py
     :caption: data/examples/getting_started/first.py

-Note that the part ``context.get_fn('test/water.xyz')`` is used to look up a data file from the Horton data directory.
+Note that the part ``context.get_fn('test/water.xyz')`` is used to look up a data file from the HORTON data directory.
 If you want to use your own file, load the molecule as follows instead:

 .. code-block:: python